Nompendulo Mkhatshwa: SRC presidency and #FeesMustFall activities

 Her leadership soon became controversial when she called for the national shutdown to end.
 The call was made by the Progressive Youth Alliance (PYA) of which she was a leader.
 It was rejected by Wits student because they wanted the university to employ all outsourced workers.
 There was then a stalemate between students.
 In December 2015, she appeared on the cover of the magazine Destiny wearing ANC regalia.
 This served to tarnish her credibility among students.
 She played a much more silent role for the remainder of her term.
 Mkhatshwa was a Wits representative at the fees commission and made appearances at local police stations and courts in Johannesburg to help secure the release of arrested students.
 She also negotiated with university management on the SRC's demand for free tertiary education.

 Parliament

 In 2019 she was elected to the National Assembly on the ANC national list.
 She was one of the youngest ANC MPs elected.
 She serves alongside other #FeesMustFall activists including Naledi Chirwa, Vuyani Pambo, and Peter Keetse, all from the Economic Freedom Fighters, an opposition party.

-Mkhatshwa is currently a member of the National Assembly's Portfolio Committee on Higher Education, Science and Technology.
-She is also whip of the ANC's Study Group on Higher Education, Science and Technology.
+Mkhatshwa was a member of the National Assembly's Portfolio Committee on Higher Education, Science and Technology.
+She was also whip of the ANC's Study Group on Higher Education, Science and Technology.

 On 26 August 2021 Mkhashwa was announced as the ANC's candidate to replace Philly Mapulane as Chair of the Portfolio Committee on Higher Education, Science and Technology.
 She was elected to the role on 31 August.

+Mkhatshwa was ranked 152nd on the ANC's national list for the 2024 general election which was too low to secure re-election.